Wiphala Flag Meaning: Bolivia’s Indigenous Rainbow Symbol Explained

 Final Thoughts

-The Wiphala isn’t just a rainbow on a flagpole – it’s a visual shout of identity, history & unity.
+The Wiphala isn’t just a splash of colour – it’s a visual shout of identity, history & unity.
 For many Bolivians, especially in the west, it means just as much (if not more) than the standard flag.
 Whether you see it in a protest, hanging in a market stall or stitched onto a backpack, now you’ll know what it’s saying.
+These symbols also say a lot about Bolivia’s pride – and help to challenge the whole “poor country” label outsiders love to throw around.

 Fun fact: The Wiphala is always square.
 If you ever see a rectangular version, it’s a tourist knockoff or someone’s misprint.
 Purists take it very seriously.